hashicorp/field-workshops-terraform/instruqt-tracks/terraform-foundations-aws/05-version-control-basics/assignment.md

 <ins>**Operational Changes**</ins>

 Let's look how a change promotion would look in this configuration we outlined.
 We are going to start in our "Development" environment and move, or promote, that change to our other environments.
-Make sure you have both GitLab and Terraform Cloud web pages up.
+Make sure you have both GitLab and HCP Terraform web pages up.
 We will start in GitLab..

 Select the `HashiCat AWS` project, if you are not already there.